learning-zone/python-basics/README.md

 ```
 Here inc(), dec() and reset() act like functions which share the same counting variable.

-####  How do I copy a file?
+#### Q.  How do I copy a file?
 How to copy object in Python?
 Diff between shallow copy and deep copy?

 The shutil module contains a `copyfile()` function.